Computational Technologies for Fashion Recommendation: A Survey: Introduction

 The prosperous industrial application is owing to the steady research development.
 The number of research publications on fashion recommendation has been continuously increasing over the years, providing strong evidence that this research area is rapidly developing.
-In particular, with the accumulation of relevant fashion data, many conventional fashion-domain tasks now can be analysed from a data science or computer science perspective.
-Moreover, advanced computing technologies lay the foundations for developing computational approaches to address the mentioned fashion tasks, including fashion recommendation~\cite{dubreuil2020traditional,silva2019big,acharya2018big}.
-Technically, fashion recommendation methods are usually developed based on a wide range of fundamental research.
-For example, for personalized fashion recommendations, Collaborative Filtering (CF) usually serves as a basis for the development of more advanced methods that can effectively explore users' fashion preferences~\cite{yu2018aesthetic,vbpr}.
+In particular, with the accumulation of fashion-related data, many conventional tasks in fashion domain now can be analysed from a data science or computing perspective.
+Fashion recommendation methods are usually developed based on a wide range of fundamental research~\cite{dubreuil2020traditional,silva2019big,acharya2018big,xu2023multi}.
+For example, for personalized fashion recommendations, Collaborative Filtering (CF) usually serves as a basis for the development of advanced methods that can effectively explore users' fashion preferences~\cite{yu2018aesthetic,vbpr}.
 For the complementary recommendation task, metric learning ideas and methods are commonly adopted to learn the compatibility space(s), in which compatibility between items can be measured and further used as the criteria for complementary recommendation~\cite{veit2015learning,vasileva2018learning}.
 In recent years, deep learning (DL) has shown impressive performance in many research fields.
 The influence of DL has been stellar in the field of information retrieval and recommender systems~\cite{bin2021entity,zheng2022asynchronous,zhang2019deep}, including fashion recommendation.
 DL-based methods permeate the whole of the fashion recommendation area.
 For example, for outfit recommendation, graph neural networks (GNNs)~\cite{kipf2016gcnsemi} and recurrent neural networks (RNNs)~\cite{hochreiter1997long} are widely applied to model the outfits consisting of multiple fashion items~\cite{li2020graph}.
 Also, Transformers have been adopted to model the user interaction with items in chronological order~\cite{chen2019pog}.
 While some advanced technologies have achieved great success in other recommendation contexts, they are still under-explored in fashion recommendation.
 For example, the Knowledge Graph (KG) technology is powerful to incorporate high-order and multi-relational connectivities between users, items and the other affiliated attributes with a hybrid structure~\cite{ji2021survey, wang2019kgat}, and causal reasoning is another promising tool for the recommendation for tacking several issues such as bias, fairness and explainability~\cite{xu2021causal,li2021towards,xu2020learning}.
 However, these technologies have not been explored much in the fashion domain so far.
 All these deep learning advances are expected to perform more important roles in future fashion recommendation research, which will be discussed in the remaining part of this survey.